 - Suitable for designers with either JS expertise or access to a JS-skilled programmer.

-Cluvio is a trusted visualization tool for representing data as meaningful charts and graphs.
-The data visualization platform allows its users to run SQL queries on their database(s), followed by letting them visualize the result to get a better meaning of it.
+Cluvio is a trusted data visualization tool for representing data as meaningful charts and graphs.
+The data visualization platform allows its users to run SQL queries on their database(s).
+It also lets them visualize the result to get a better meaning of it.

 Filtered views and visual discovery features are also available in Cluvio.
-The cloud-based analytics and visualization platform aims at startups and data-driven teams.
+Moreover, the cloud-based analytics and visualization platform is ideal for startups and data-driven teams.
 Other than SQL, the platform also supports the R programming language for performing analytics.

 - Automatically generates suggestions for visualizing available data as a chart.